-Manual breast milk expression better than breast pump for poor feedersJuly 19th, 2011 in Health /
+Manual breast milk expression better than breast pump for poor feedersJuly 19, 2011 in Medicine & Health / Health

 Expressing breast milk by hand in the first days after birth is better for boosting breastfeeding rates among poorly feeding newborns than the use of a breast pump, indicates a small study published online in the Archives of Disease in Childhood.